Summer Music Camps

 This scholarship was established in Spring 2011 to honor Ena Bronstein Barton, the head of the piano department at Westminster Conservatory, member of the piano faculty at Westminster Choir College, and internationally acclaimed performer.
 Each spring, Conservatory piano teachers will nominate students in grades 9 through 11 who have studied with them for a minimum of two years.
 The student must be a talented and hardworking pianist—an all-around musician who studies theory and/or a second instrument at the Conservatory and exhibits the community spirit of the Conservatory.
 A panel of Conservatory piano teachers will choose the recipient and the scholarship winner receives a $500 tuition remission to apply toward their piano study at the Conservatory in the following academic year.

 Achievement Award Competition

 At the end of the fall term, faculty members may nominate outstanding students who have studied privately for the full fall term to compete for a Conservatory Achievement Award.
 Awards are granted for achievement in private instrumental, vocal, or composition lessons.
 Winners are selected through a competitive audition by a panel of judges and receive a $400 tuition remission to apply toward study at the Conservatory in their nominated field the following academic year.

 Teen Voice Competition

 Danielle Sinclair, Coordinator

-In the spring term, Conservatory high school students who are taking private voice lessons or are in the Westminster Community Chorus or the Honors Music Program are invited, based on a recommendation from their teacher, to participate in the annual Teen Voice Competition.
-The winners receive gift certificates for the Westminster Choir College bookstore and the opportunity to perform in a recital.
+In the spring term, Conservatory high school students who are taking private voice lessons or are in the Westminster Community Chorus or the Honors Music Program are invited, based on approval from their teacher, to participate in the annual Teen Voice Competition.
+The winners receive gift certificates for the University bookstore and the opportunity to perform in a recital.